peterlugtig/peterlugtig.github.io/content/courses/SDA/_index.md

 menu:
   SDA:
     name: Survey Data Analysis
-summary: 'This course aims to give students a firm introduction in three broad, and about the world around us; (2) survey data analysis, in particular sampling and analyzing complex datasets; (3) survey design - why are surveys designed the way they are?
-The focus here is on the overall design of a study, not on the design of individual survey questions.' related topics: (1) inference - how do we use small sets of data to produce knowledge
+summary: This course aims to give students a firm introduction in three broad, and about the world around us; (2) survey data analysis, in particular sampling and analyzing complex datasets; (3) survey design - why are surveys designed the way they are?
+The focus here is on the overall design of a study, not on the design of individual survey questions. related topics: (1) inference - how do we use small sets of data to produce knowledge
 lastmod: `r Sys.Date()`
 toc: yes
 type: docs